Top 10 Phuket Hotels 2018

 That's the Top hotels in Phuket as of early 2018.
 Have you stayed at a hotel that's not listed, but you think it should be?
 Go and give it a big review and get it's ranking up!
 Phuket has been on the mainstream tourism route for well over 25 years now and you can find a mix of old and new resorts, big hotels, guesthouses, villas, apartments, hillside, beachfront, busy areas, quiet areas.
 It's not a cliché ..
 There is actually something here for everyone.
 Doing some research is very important especially regarding the hotel location.
 Look at a map, please!
 In recent years, as this list shows, many new top class resorts have opened in more secluded areas and the trend is for sea view hillside (not on the beach) villas.
 Land prices and rents are so high that beachfront is a mega investment.
 Phuket has a big luxury market now, and most of this top 10 could be called luxury by my standards, but at the same time small hotels, guesthouses and "backpacker price" places are also plentiful.

 Check agoda.com or booking.com for hotel booking.
 There are many reviews on agoda for most of the hotels listed on this blog.
 Please do read the reviews, and do think carefully also about what suits you - location, resort size, hotel style, price(!), do you want something for couples, or suitable for families / kids, close to the airport or close to nightlife etc. Some like it quiet and secluded, others want noisy fun.
-Check the menu on the right of this blog page for more hotel information pages to help you make the right choice!
+Check the menu on the side of this blog page for more hotel information pages to help you make the right choice!